Neuropathy Signs and Symptoms in Lacey Township NJ

 - Carpel Tunnel Syndrome: a condition that causes prickling, burning, tingling, pain, numbness in the joints.

 It's important to see a doctor if you are experiencing any abnormal pain, numbness, tingling or weakness in your arms, legs, wrists, ankles, hands or feet.
 When a condition such as this is diagnosed early, you are able to control the condition and potential prevent more damage.
 It is also recommended to see a doctor if you are having difficulty with sleeps, trigger depression or if you have a small cut on an extremity that doesn't appear to be healing normally.
-Our team at Jersey Shore Back & Spine Center in Forked River is here to help.
+Our team at Jersey Shore Back & Spine Center in Lacey Township is here to help.

 2:30pm - 5:30pm